privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

       * [Device metadata](#metadata-for-filtering-in-buyer-keyvalue-service) is [forwarded](#metadata-forwarding-by-seller-ad-service)
         to SellerFrontEnd service.

-* Remarketing Bidding & Auction kicks off in Bidding & Auction Services.
+* Remarketing Bidding and Auction kicks off in Bidding and Auction Services.
     * The SellerFrontEnd service decrypts *encrypted remarketing data* using decryption keys prefetched from Key Management System (Refer [here][10] for more details).
     * The SellerFrontEnd service orchestrates GetBids requests to participating buyers’ (*buyer_list*)